exerplayer/IPTVChecker/README.md

 #### You can buy license of 30, 90 days or 6, 12 months.
 #### You can try it 1 days for free.
 #### mail to: e.petrovich.pl@gmail.com

+##Note
+#### When checking a new playlist, a *.json file is generated to save the progress.
+You can close the program at any time, and upon the next launch, the check will resume from where it left off.
+You can edit the *.json file to start the check from a specific channel.
+#### Frames captured during the check are saved to the "frames" folder.
+This folder must be cleared manually.